 A cancer diagnosis can turn your child’s and family’s world upside down, and leave you feeling helpless.
 What do you do?
 Where do you go?
 For many, the road to recovery leads through the promising results of cancer research.
 We connect families like yours to programs that are considering new approaches to finding a cure.
 At Orlando Health Arnold Palmer Hospital for Children, your child has access to some of the most innovative therapy options available for pediatric cancers and related disorders.
 Our mission is to provide leading-edge oncology and hematology care for children, adolescents and young adults.
-Along with our ongoing scientific collaborations to discover new therapies for children with cancer, we have access to a broad network of oncology clinical trials through the following organizations:
+Along with our ongoing scientific collaborations to discover new therapies for children with cancer, we have access to a broad network of oncology clinical trials.

 Children’s Oncology Group (COG) is the world’s largest organization devoted to childhood and adolescent cancer research.
 Orlando Health Arnold Palmer partners with COG on clinical trials designed to inform diagnoses and treat children and young adults suffering from cancer.
 In addition to expanding care options and offering new and emerging treatment plans, COG’s clinical trials help determine the underlying biology of diseases.

 Beat Childhood Cancer (BCC) is comprised of a group of 40+ research centers and children’s hospitals that offer an international network of childhood cancer clinical trials.
 As a founding member, Orlando Health Arnold Palmer participates in clinical trials through BCC in an effort to provide new therapies for children with relapsed neuroblastoma and medulloblastoma.